zaphosting/docs/docs/webspace-mybb.md

 ---
 id: webspace-mybb
-title: Webspace - Install MyBB forum software
+title: 'Webspace: Install MyBB forum software'
 description: Information on how to install the MyBulletinBoard forum software on your webspace from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install MyBB